mr-poston-cs/apcsp-b/weeks/week12.md

 * PSET: [Whodunit](https://docs.cs50.net/2019/ap/problems/whodunit/whodunit.html)

 * **Struct file manipulation:** take your struct file from last week, and tweak it like in the struct2.c program in the [chapter's source files](https://cdn.cs50.net/2018/fall/lectures/3/src3.pdf) so that the data captured at runtime is printed to a .csv file

-  - *Anything not completed in class becomes homework*
-    - *HW Assignments not submitted by class time next day will be late and you will not get points*
-  - *PSETs not turned in will be counted off 5 points/percent each day they are late*
-  - *Labs will be included in the Quizzes Category and graded as such*
-    - *Links to all the labs can be found under the [Curriculum](/ap/curriculum/index.md) page*